 Assume that a customer has a SET-enabled browser such as Netscape or Microsoft's Internet Explorer and that the transaction provider (bank, store, etc.) has a SET-enabled server.

--The customer receives a digital certificate.
+- The customer receives a digital certificate.
 This electronic file functions as a credit card for online purchases or other transactions.
 It includes a public key with an expiration date.
-It has been digitally switched by the bank to ensure its validity.
+It has been through a digital switch to the bank to ensure its validity.